-Found this loving tribute to our favorite droid on the internet - not sure who put this together but what a great little creation!
-Just proof you can make anything out of legos (without buying a specialized kit)!
+In 2010 I found this loving tribute to our favorite droid on the internet - then I saw it in person at Star Wars Celebration in Anaheim!
+So now you get a better photo and we know who made it and when!
+Just proof you can make anything out of LEGOs (without buying a specialized kit)!
 I think KT would like that her dome looks like she's wearing a crown. :)

 SheVaCon 2011 : R2-KT gets a hug from sci-fi star Virginia Hey!

 Adam Shaw from Atlanta, Georgia sent in this picture of a product released in 2010: a sticker dispenser with different Star Wars characters featured on a roll of stickers.
 Here we see our girl in Clone Wars style!

 Great pic submitted by Wibo Sebul-Barbe from Germany showing her sporting a KT tattoo.
 Awesome!

 Richard Walker sent in this picture of a full-scale stationary replica of R2-KT built by the Norwich Star Wars Club UK.
 She's a beauty!
 Not only did she accompany fans on their outings, but in 2010 she was auctioned off as a fund-raiser to raise money for a child named Sophie who required a special vest to help with her health.
 Owen Wright and Dominic Warner, also part of the NSWC-UK and the R2 Builders Group, have plans to build another stationary KT that they will sponsor as the UK version of our girl.
 Pretty cool!